What Is the EU-US Data Privacy Framework (DPF) Program?

 Schrems updated his original complaint, claiming Facebook continued to transfer his personal data to the U.S. illegally.

-However, this case did uphold the use of Standard Contractual Clauses or SCCs to provide adequate levels of protection.
+This case upheld the use of Standard Contractual Clauses or SCCs to provide adequate levels of protection.

 It took three years of debate, drafting, and redrafting for the European Commission and the U.S. government to agree to the current EU-U.S. Data Privacy Framework Program.